 How hard is it to find accommodation in Annapurna Circuit Without a Guide?

-Annapurna Circuit Trek is much easier to complete with a guide or a trekking agency as they will deal with every problem that may arise during the trekking.
+Annapurna Circuit Trek is much easier to complete with a guide or a trekking agency as they will deal with every problem that may arise during trekking.
 Thus, the guide will be liable to manage the accommodation and food for you.
 But when you are trekking solo, you need to hassle up and manage everything by yourself.

-Once you find a room, you don’t have to worry about the food as the all the teahouse provides food.
+Once you find a room, you don’t have to worry about the food as all the teahouse provides food.

 Packing Essentials For Solo Travel